A focused Meta-only engagement for a brand-new lash brand with a real product, a real story, and a niche no major lash brand owns yet.

 Started running ads before Advantage+ existed.
 Watched the platform evolve through three algorithm eras.

 Not a junior buyer or account exec.
-The operator running the account, on Slack, on calls, in the trenches.
+The operator running the account, on text, on calls, in the trenches.

 Skincare, streetwear, footwear scaling experience.
 The lash niche sits inside what we already know.